 On the Chicken Saturday when your order is ready, I will email you a reminder and time for you to arrive.
 Bring with you a cooler (or several) and ice.

 The birds are whole and completely clean, just as you would bring home if from a grocery store or a butcher shop.
-We process the birds early in the morning and pick up is typically early afternoon.
-The chickens are bagged in food-safe transportation bags according to the orders, and stored on ice until you pick them up, but the actual packaging for your freezer is up to you.
+We process the birds early in the morning and pick up is typically around noon.
+The chickens are bagged in food-safe transportation bags according to the orders, and stored in cold water until you pick them up, but the actual packaging for your freezer is up to you.

 I purchase heat-shrink bags from Amazon for the birds I freeze whole.
 Most of my birds I cut up and package with plastic wrap and freezer paper.

 If you have never cut a chicken apart into pieces (so you have have packages of breasts, leg quarters, wings), the process is simple and we can help you learn to do it for yourself.
 Just let us know that you would like a tutorial, and we will make sure that we give you extra time when you pick up your birds.

 We raise several hundred broilers every summer and fall.
 By the second day of life, our birds have their feet in the grass, and the natural selection of insects on any farm is there for the snacking.
 We keep our broilers in portable chicken coops, and every day they are moved to a clean section of grass, given fermented chicken feed for healthy tummies, and fresh water.
 As they grow, we move them twice a day to keep their (not so little) feet clean.